krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - Alias records work like a CNAME record in that you can map one DNS name (e.g. example.com) to another ‘targetʼ DNS name (e.g. elb1234.elb.amazonaws.com).
   - An Alias record can be used for resolving apex / naked domain names (e.g. example.com rather than sub.example.com).
   - A CNAME record canʼt be used for resolving apex / naked domain names.
-  - Examples:
+  - Examples of Alias use:
-    - Domain: www.mywebsite.com  -> Value: myelb.us-east-2.amazonaws.com
+    - example.com.
+IN ALIAS    myapp.hostingprovider.com.
 - __MX__: email
 - __PTR__: IP -> name